 Can the 36 questions make two strangers fall in love?

-The 36 fall in love questions is intended to assist two strangers in developing feelings of connection and closeness.
+The 36 fall in love questions are intended to assist two strangers in developing feelings of connection and closeness.
 They may or may not “fall in love,” but according to the Arons’ research, they are successful at establishing intimacy.

 The researchers state in the publication, “We should also underline that the purpose of our technique was to establish a transient feeling of intimacy; not a genuine continuing friendship.”

 The fall in love questions have aided at least some couples in falling in love, however, others have had less success.
-Catron, the author of the viral New York Times column, later married the man with whom she conducted the experiment.
-Another couple from one of the Arons’ early question set trials married, and the entire research team was in attendance.
+Catron, the author of the viral New York Times column, later married the man with whom she experimented.

 In a 2016 WBUR podcast episode on the piece, Daniel Jones, editor of the Modern Love column at the New York Times, remarked, “I wish I had data on couples that have come from it, but I know of at least a handful; where the people approached me directly.”